thoha/FlorML/Example_Scripts/Flore_du_Gabon_scripts/Flore_du_gabon_scripts_README.txt

 I. Introduction

-The FdG_scripts.zip ZIP file contains the Perl scripts that were used to add mark-up to Flore du Gabon.
+The Flore_du_Gabon_scripts.zip ZIP file contains the Perl scripts that were used to add mark-up to Flore du Gabon.
 These scripts were created while doing the actual production work for Flore du Gabon, and so evolved along the way.